AliceLR/megazeux/BUILDING.md

 which (along with other tools) is easiest to get via MacPorts.

 ### Other notes

+Amiga OS 4, GP2X, and Pandora have not been tested recently and may have bitrot.
+OpenSolaris was previously mentioned in the list of working platforms, but neither old OpenSolaris nor modern Solaris can be verified currently.

 MegaZeux builds in ancient environments with a little manual effort, if for some reason you actually need this.
 The oldest tested is CentOS 3: